-The Ibn Battuta Award is given by the Anthropology Program at Kansas State University to the anthropology major submitting the best anthropological research paper for the academic year.
+The Ibn Battuta Award is given by the Anthropology Program at Kansas State University to the anthropology major who has submitted the best anthropological research paper to us for our consideration.
+The paper may be built from a paper submitted for a class in any year, but in that case, it should be further developed and more substantial than the earlier draft.
+Winning papers are usually about 15 pages long (up to about 30 pages), and very thoroughly researched.
 The award consists of a cash prize and book describing the adventures and discoveries of Ibn Battuta, a 14th century Muslim traveler, as well as recognition of quality research and writing.
 The awardee will be recognized at the annual departmental awards ceremony in April.
 The paper can deal with any anthropological topic.
 Coauthored papers are not allowed.
+We may award two prizes, if submissions and funds allow.
+Please click on the hyperlink above for more specific instructions about applying for the award (by 5pm, March 26, 2021.
+Submit your paper to firstname.lastname@example.org).

 National and International Awards